-Stanley Kubrick, who directed such iconic films as Dr. Strangelove, 2001: A Space Odyssey, and A Clockwork Orange, was also a notorious control freak — Randy Kennedy of the New York Times described him as “titanically exacting” — and highly protective of his work.
-When Kubrick died in 1999 he left behind a vast trove of production materials: notes, sketches, letters and other detritus, some of which has since found its way online.
+Stanley Kubrick, who directed such iconic films as Dr. Strangelove, 2001: A Space Odyssey, and A Clockwork Orange, was also a notorious control freak whom Randy Kennedy of the New York Times described as “titanically exacting” and was highly protective of his work.
+When Kubrick died in 1999, he left behind a vast trove of production materials: notes, sketches, letters and other detritus, some of which has since found its way online.

-In 2014, a scan of a typewritten letter from Kubrick to MGM president James T. Aubrey dated Aug.
-27, 1970, surfaced on the Internet and instantly went viral, for reasons that are obvious on a single reading:
+In 2014, an image said to be a scan of an Aug.
+27, 1970, typewritten letter from Kubrick to MGM president James T. Aubrey surfaced on the Internet and instantly went viral, for reasons that will be obvious on a single reading:

 August 27, 1970

 It has come to my attention that you and your studio are considering producing a sequel to “2001: A Space Odyssey” over my objections.
 My attorney informs me that you hold the option and, legally, there is little I can do to stop you.

 However, I’d like you to know that I own the tapir bone prop from 2001 – the one “Moonwatcher” throws into the sky.
 If you attempt to make a sequel, I will cram that femur up your so ass so far, it will take an undiscovered alien super-intelligence to figure out how to dislodge it.
 Seriously, don’t fuck with me.